chisumo2016/ecommerce-project/shopping-cart.md

         Checking if there's one cartitemm x-if="cartItems.length"
     Let us the alpine to display the information
     All logic in the cart/index.blade.php
+        updating the quantity
+        Removing the items into the ca

 ### CREATE CART PAGE PART 2
+    We need to implemented the total quantity into  the cart Uer the function creeted to get tthe total and use alpine to display x-text="`$${cartTotal}`">
+    Add :key="product.id" in the x-for loop

 ### SHOW CART SUBTOTAL AND CHECKOUT BUTTON
 ### IMPLEMENT ADD TO CART FROM PRODUCT INNER PAGE